 - Specialist and Counselor lessons and information are available on specific teacher webpages

-Student Attendance is assumed daily in the DLP.
+Student Attendance is assumed daily in the RLP.
 Teachers in grades 3-8 monitor student engagement in the Google and Microsoft environments.
-Should a student (PreK-8th) be ill or a family choose not to participate in the DLP on a particular day, absences must be reported daily to https://st-johnschool.org/attendance/
+Should a student (PreK-8th) be ill or a family choose not to participate in the RLP on a particular day, absences must be reported daily to https://st-johnschool.org/attendance/.

 Core Curriculum Delivery: Teachers deliver core content Mondays-Thursdays.
 Fridays will be lighter workdays for students, with time for weekly catch-up, assessments, and video conferencing with teachers.
 Fridays will also provide teachers with time for additional planning and preparation of content for the following week’s lessons.